Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Introduction

-Advancing to the next stage of fundamental physics requires the integration of several critical emerging technologies. \textbf{Artificial intelligence (AI) and machine learning (ML)} are essential, due to their ability to extract complex patterns from high dimensional data, enabling the scaling of human insight to regimes of data volume and complexity that are otherwise inaccessible.
-In parallel, novel \textbf{silicon microelectronics} technologies can improve modern scientific data acquisition systems, determining achievable bandwidth, latency, power efficiency, and reliability from the detector front-end through downstream processing.
-The integration of AI/ML directly into advanced microelectronics enables real-time inference at the ``edge" (i.e. at the source of data), transforming data acquisition (DAQ) from a passive readout into an active, intelligent component of the experiment. \textbf{Quantum sensors, networks, and processors} have the potential to fundamentally reshape precision measurement and information processing, enabling new classes of data acquisition and inference beyond the reach of classical systems, while simultaneously serving as platforms for fundamental physics measurements in their own right.
-Optimal use of these technologies motivates the study of data acquisition architectures that optimize data flow across \textbf{heterogeneous computing platforms}, ensuring efficient movement, transformation, and processing of information across classical, accelerated, and quantum resources.
-The dedicated R\&D of these technologies under consideration of particle physics drivers, and the study of their benefits and implementation opportunities into particle physics experiments, is a unique area of study defined here as \textbf{Machine Learning on Heterogenous, Edge, and QUantum hardware for Particle Physics (ML-HEQUPP)} (Figure~\ref{fig:hequp}).
+Relatedly, \textbf{quantum sensors, networks, and processors} have the potential to fundamentally reshape precision measurement and information processing, enabling new classes of data acquisition and inference beyond the reach of classical systems, while simultaneously serving as platforms for fundamental physics measurements in their own right.
+Optimal use of these technologies in combination with the cutting edge advances offered by AI/ML-enabled electronics motivates the study of data acquisition architectures that optimize data flow across \textbf{heterogeneous computing platforms}, ensuring efficient movement, transformation, and processing of information across classical, accelerated, and quantum resources.
+The dedicated R\&D of all such critical technologies under consideration of particle physics drivers, and the study of their benefits and implementation opportunities into particle physics experiments, is a unique area of study defined here as \textbf{Machine Learning on Heterogenous, Edge, and QUantum hardware for Particle Physics (ML-HEQUPP)} (Figure~\ref{fig:hequp}).

 Achieving the full potential of ML-HEQUPP requires a co-design philosophy that tightly integrates algorithms, hardware, firmware, and systems, as well as close collaboration between physicists and engineers.
 Rather than treating machine learning models and computing platforms as independent layers, a holistic approach to system design is necessary to optimize performance, latency, power consumption, and reliability.